-BREEDING RANGE: The Malayan Night Heron breeds in India (west India, Assam and Manipur, Nicobar islands), Nepal, Thailand (north), Laos, Cambodia, Vietnam, (Cambodia not certain), south China (Hainan, Guangzhou, Taiwan – Sykes 1996, Yunan, Gaunxi, Kwangsi, Guangdong (Lansdown pers. com.), the Philippines (including Palawan), and Japan (Ryukyu Islands).
-Recent information reporting immature birds in Malaysia (Peninsular, Taman Negra), Java, and Borneo suggests nesting, but this needs to be confirmed ((Perennou et al. 2000, R. Lansdown pers. com.).
+Breeding range: The Malayan Night-Heron breeds in India (west India, Assam and Manipur, Nicobar islands), Nepal, Thailand (north), Laos, Cambodia, Vietnam, (Cambodia not certain), south China (Hainan, Guangzhou, Taiwan – Sykes 1996, Yunan, Gaunxi, Kwangsi, Guangdong (Lansdown pers. comm.), the Philippines (including Palawan), and Japan (Ryukyu Islands).
+Recent information reporting immature birds in Malaysia (Peninsular, Taman Negra), Java, and Borneo suggests nesting, but this needs to be confirmed (Perennou et al. 2000, R. Lansdown pers. comm.).

 Whether post-breeding dispersal occurs in unclear.
 Birds have been seen outside the usual range, but not very far, (Shikoku Island), Palau Island, Indonesian islands (Bandai) and Christmas Island.

 Status: No data are available on population sizes.
 Recent information suggests that the stronghold of the eastern population is in North Thailand, Vietnam and Laos (Perennou et al. 2000).
 It is uncommon throughout much of its range.
 It is uncommon and local in both seasons in Japan (Ryukyu Islands) (Wild Bird Society 1982), uncommon in nonbreeding season in Sri Lanka (Perennou et al. 2000), uncommon in both seasons in China (mainland, Taiwan – Sykes 1996), breeds throughout the Philippines but is uncommon in both seasons, rare in nonbreeding season in Java (McKinnon 1993).